zofe/burp/README.md

 ## why

 The idea is to have a way to _work with your application urls_ and to define a "semantic" in your urls.<br />
-To make widgets that works driven by  uri-segments or query-string, without without the need to have a classic controller.
+To make widgets that works driven by  uri-segments or query-string, without the need to have a classic controller.

 ## Installation